essentialkaos/gomakegen/README.md

 #### From source

-Before the initial install allows git to use redirects for [pkg.re](https://github.com/essentialkaos/pkgre) service (_reason why you should do this described [here](https://github.com/essentialkaos/pkgre#git-support)_):
+Before the initial install, allow git to use redirects for [pkg.re](https://github.com/essentialkaos/pkgre) service (_reason why you should do this described [here](https://github.com/essentialkaos/pkgre#git-support)_):

 ```
 git config --global http.https://pkg.re.followRedirects true